Assigning unique device names for CP2102N serial port devices on FreeBSD

 };

 The idea of those scripts is very simple.
-Whenever a device with vendor ID 0x10c4
+Whenever a device with vendor ID 0x10c4 and product 0xea60 -

 which is the default for CP2102N devices - is attached to the system - after most other rules have been

-executed (this is realized by the large rule number) the attach
+executed (this is realized by the large rule number) the attach rule simply generates symbolic links to

-device.
+the cuaU, the lock and init device.
 Those symbolic links simply include the serial number

 of the device.
-It’s assumed that all devices have been configured either with Simplcity Studio to a custom
+Itβs assumed that all devices have been configured either with Simplcity Studio to a custom

 but unique (at least for the setup) serial or have been configured to use the internal unique serial for CP2102N

 devices.
-Note that it’s not possible to create directories using devd
+Note that itβs not possible to create directories using devd.

-rule is used to delete the symbolic links whenever a device of the same family
+The notify rule is used to delete the symbolic links whenever a device of the same family

 is detached again.

 This approach works also for other vendor and device IDs of course.
-As a result the script above generates links to device files like the following:
+As a result the script above

 /dev/cp2102n_1aa2d3624a83ed118437ae5f9d1cc348